Zinc and Sperm – Benefits for Male Fertility

-- Zinc is a mineral with antioxidant properties that plays a critical role in sperm development.
+- Zinc is a mineral with antioxidant properties that play a critical role in sperm development.

 - Zinc levels are highly associated with increased sperm volume/count and other sperm parameters.
 Zinc and other nutrients can help to protect sperm from damaging effects caused by toxins.

-- Zinc supplementation can help to improve sperm parameters and low testosterone levels.
+- Research indicates zinc supplementation may help to improve sperm parameters and low testosterone levels.

 Zinc and Male Fertility

 Zinc is a mineral that is essential for the normal functioning of the male reproductive system.
 Several studies have been conducted to explore the relationship between zinc and male fertility.
-The results of these studies have shown that zinc levels in the seminal plasma differ for infertile and fertile males, and that zinc supplementation can significantly increase semen volume, sperm motility, and the percentage of normal sperm morphology.
+The results of these studies have shown that zinc levels in the seminal plasma are positively associated with male fertility and that zinc supplementation may significantly increase semen volume, sperm motility, and the percentage of normal sperm morphology.

 Zinc Levels in Sperm and the Affect on Fertility